wowthemesnet/mundana-theme-jekyll/_posts/2021-06-14-instant-pot-new-orleans-red-beans-rice.md

 - 1 1/2 cups dried small red beans, soaked for at least 8 hours, drained and rinsed
 - 4 cups vegetable broth and/or water
 - 1 bay leaf
-- 1 tsp. soy sauce or tamari
+- 1 tsp. soy sauce (or tamari for gluten-free)
 - 1 tsp. hot sauce
 - 1/2 tsp. salt
 - Avocado oil